wentam/bottom-bracket/notes/design.md

 Sure, the language could support string literals, but this isn't just about strings as it represents an inherent inflexibility in the metaprogramming design.

+# TODO

+* reader macros
+* symbol macros
+* sections?
+* need a way to define functions available to macros at macroexpand/compile time

+TODO: we've been assuming the array deliminators are '(' and ')'.
+Could we instead allow the user to choose what chars they want at compile time?
+('[' and ']' if they so please.)